runekaagaard/hypergen/DOCUMENTATION.rst

             cmd("hypergen.flash", "Updated the page!", sticky=True),
         ])

-This generates this json that can be read by the client.
+This generates json that can be read by the client:

 .. code-block:: javascript